marcelkohl/dbex/README.md

 A hackable database explorer for Atom Editor

 ## TODO
-- add the number of showing records (if limited. maybe reduce the result from the limit)
 - edit result directly on table result (engine result must have a list of cols/references to send on confirm edit. ex.: mysql is the pk col name)
 - engine plugins automatically install dbex core
 - clone datamodel folder into engine plugin (so files are always synced with core) -- need to be a kind of base engine which will be forked and updated as needed;